 At Green Meadows Farm, we grow a large variety of certified organic vegetables.
 Approximately 10 acres are under cultivation in vegetables and an additional three acres in blueberries, raspberries and strawberries.
-Our goal is to provide vegetables grown on the farm (either in the fields or in the greenhouses) for as much as the year as we are able.
+Our goal is to provide organic vegetables grown on the farm (either in the fields or in the greenhouses) for as much as the year as we are able.